Eat & Drink | Top Eateries at Tumbulgum

 From the success of their floral infused Australian craft gin (Ink Gin), the business outgrew the 9m x 7m farm-shed distillery, and in late 2016 the new purpose-built gin and rum distillery building commenced.
 Husk Distillers are the proud owners of the first Forsyths copper pot still shipped from Scotland to Australia.
 The large copper pot still is the centrepiece of the new distillery and is affectionately named the “Fat Bastard.”

 River Cruise and Seafood Lunch

 Mount Warning Tours offer a cruise along the Tweed River and seafood lunch at the end of the tour in one of the village eateries.
-For more information, contact Mount Warning Tours.
+For more information, contact Michael from Mount Warning Tours.

 Bus Service | Transport

 Taxis and Uber services are available and limited.
 For those arriving by water, there are two public jetties; located opposite the Tumbulgum Tavern and General Store (near the boat ramp).